pwmcintyre/logging/README.md

 ---
 theme : "night"
+# customTheme : "theme"
 highlightTheme: "monokai"
+viewDistance: 0.1
 ---

 # Logging

-TL;DR; nobody "reads" a log; instead we use tools to parse and filter; consider changing your strategy:

-- DO : emit discreet, context-rich events
-- DO NOT : write stories over many lines

 ---

-## WHAT is a log?
+## What is a log?

 > the stream of aggregated, time-ordered events ... one event per line ...